-The most recent completed NAVLE Practice Analysis Report has been released.
+The most recent NAVLE Practice Analysis was completed in 2017.

 The Collaboration for Veterinary Assessments, consisting of the International Council for Veterinary Assessment (ICVA) and National Board of Medical Examiners (NBME), has completed the final report from a two-year NAVLE Practice Analysis process.
 The resulting blueprint will be used to update the North American Veterinary Licensing Examination (NAVLE®) for future administrations.